What you need to know about joining Eid celebrations

 Why spend Eid in Dubai?

 The malls are packed, cinema seats are scarce, taxis are hard to come by and restaurants boast long queues throughout the holiday.
-On top of that, there are fireworks displays, parades and traditional dance performances in all the major public spaces across Dubai.
-Here are three reasons why you should join the celebrations.
+On top of that, the city comes to life with exciting activities, traditional dance performances, live music and special shows in all the major public spaces across Dubai.

 1. Eid is a time for celebrating with amazing food